frangucc/thenodechronbook/entire_book_outline.md

 Now that I am confident of exactly how this all has to be put together exactly how I'm going to do it I should be able to backfill the stories around each card in the round need to ration and continue to tell the story around it but the QR codes in place and wrap up the screen play

-#20 fundamental sensor circuits (macro axioms) and 20 scientific principals (micro axioms) can be found amongst these 5 projects
+#20 fundamental sensor circuits (macro axioms) and 20 scientific principals (micro axioms) can be found among these 5 projects

 *represented by 5 sections of the first book, The Node Chronicles utilizes transmedia to help mentally organize and memorize 40 total EECS axioms (macro + micro) that when mix and matched are responsible for 80% of all new EECS systems.